 3. Determine Your Eligibility

 Before approaching lenders, thoroughly assess your borrowing eligibility.
 Understand that a $1 million business loan will most likely have more stringent borrowing criteria.
-While application requirements vary by the lender, most lenders review the following factors:
+Lenders will review both your credit score and credit history, including payment patterns, delinquencies, and existing debt.

-- Credit score: At least 550
+Credit score: At least 550

-- Time in business: At least six months
+Time in business: At least six months

-- Annual revenue: Over $120,000
+Annual revenue: Over $120,000

 If your business doesn't meet this criteria yet, it's still possible to qualify for a million-dollar loan.
 This is where strategic planning enters.

-Ways to Boost Your Chances of Approval
+Ways To Boost Your Chances of Approval

 A strong credit profile can significantly enhance your loan approval odds.
 You'll want to address any outstanding issues on your credit report, pay off existing debt, and make on-time payments to other loans to boost your credit score.